Archive for October, 2004

 ——

 One of the simplest and most important lessons that I’ve ever learned from a book is to always say yes when someone asks for help.
-ThePragmaticProgramer taught me this a year after I got out of college.
+New Balance Outlet UK ThePragmaticProgramer taught me this a year after I got out of college.
 I have seen this simple rule transform corporations.

 *”What do I have to do to make you and me, become an us”?*

 When you strip it down, this is what I do at work.
-This is what I rake in the big bucks, what I get flown, dined, and recommended for.
-This is why I can afford to take year long vacations.
+This is what I rake in the big bucks, what I get flown, dined, and recommended for. asics shoes sale uk This is why I can afford to take year long vacations.
 I transform groups of individuals into teams.
 Or more correctly, I help a group of people transform themselves into a team.

 It’s not ‘my’ problem, and ‘your’ assignment, and ‘his’ use case, and ‘their’ story.
 And it had better not be ‘his’ fault.
 Language is important.
 A team that uses this language is not a team, it’s a group of individuals pulling in different directions, redoing eachothers work when they are not undoing it, or putting cracks in it.
 It is wasteful, inefficient, and a terrible environment to work in, once you’ve seen the alternative.